imitko/openlink-personal-assistant/README.md

    var wsServer='wss://localhost:8443/ws/chat';
    var httpServer='https://localhost:8443';
    ```
-   edit the above file and set proper host name and port number of the Virtuoso Server designated to host the chat back-end
+   edit the above file and set proper hostname and port number of the Virtuoso Server designated to host the chat back-end

    - edit `sql/vd.sql` script and fix the `lhost` & `vhost` arguments
    - execute via command-line `isql` tool the scripts in following order: